alivia-23/alivia-23/README.md

 ![](https://github.com/alivia-23/alivia-23/blob/main/images/Seattle-Rainier%201200x600_0.png)
 ### Hi there,👋
 ## Thanks for stopping by.
-I'm Alivia, currently based in Seattle city. 👋
+I'm Alivia, currently based in Seattle city. :smiley:

 <!--
 **alivia-23/alivia-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.